NRD-Tech/nrdtech-python-aws-lambda/README.md

 |                               | Unset Config: `poetry config --unset <key>`                                                |

 # Misc How-To's

+## How to use this template for a proprietary project
+This project's license (Apache License 2.0) allows for you to create proprietary code based on this template.

+Here are the steps to correctly do this:
+1. Keep the original LICENSE file
+2. Create a new file called LICENSE_PROPRIETARY that includes your proprietary license terms
+3. Create a NOTICE file that contains something like this:

+| Portions of this project are based on a template licensed under the Apache License 2.0.
+These portions are © NRD Tech LLC.
+All other modifications, additions, and new work are © [Your Name or Your Company] and are governed by a proprietary license as described in LICENSE_PROPRIETARY.

 ## How to set up to use CodeArtifact dependencies